omgtant/claustroboard/docs/Main.md

 - on player landing - panic
 - can land on me? - false
 - can start on me? - false

+## Wildcard tile (inherits Abstract tile)

+the color is always 0

+**Implementations**
+- on turn start - nothing
+- on player-occupied turn start - dfs, return all cards reachable with 4 moves or less
+- on player landing - nothing
+- can land on me? - true
+- can start on me? - true